 Lycan, who was a co-captain on the 2004 championship team, was the women's soccer representative for the Student Athlete Advisory Council while at Virginia.
 She also played for the Memphis Mercury, a semi-pro women's soccer league in the summer of 2002.

-A 2005 graduate of University of Virginia, Lycan earned a Bachelor of Arts degree in anthropology.
-She currently holds the USSF “B” License, the NSCAA Advanced National Diploma and the NSCAA Advanced National Goalkeeping Diploma, the highest goalkeeping certification from the NSCAA.
+A 2005 graduate of the University of Virginia, Lycan earned a Bachelor of Arts degree in anthropology.
+She is currently enrolled in graduate studies in Virginia Tech’s Master of Public Health (MPH) program.
+She holds the USSF “B” License, the NSCAA Advanced National Diploma and the NSCAA Advanced National Goalkeeping Diploma.

-Andrew Kopp is in his second season with the Virginia Tech women’s soccer staff after spending four seasons as an assistant at Saint Joseph’s University.
-Kopp’s duties with the Hawks are similar to those in which he takes on at Tech, as he is in charge of organizing team training sessions and very involved in recruiting.
+Drew Kopp recently completed his second season with the Virginia Tech women’s soccer staff after spending four seasons as an assistant at Saint Joseph’s University.
+Kopp’s duties with Tech are similar to those that he took on with the Hawks, as he is in charge of organizing team training sessions and is heavily involved in recruiting.

 In Kopp’s first season with the Hokies, Tech notched an overall record of 13-6-1.
-The Hokies’ six losses are the fewest in the program’s history.
-Tech posted a 9-0-0 start, which marks the school’s most consecutive wins, and best season start as it saw its fifth-straight NCAA appearance.
+The Hokies’ six losses were the fewest in the program’s history at the time.
+Tech posted a 9-0-0 start, which marks the school’s most consecutive wins and its best-ever season start.
+The Hokies also clinched their fifth-straight NCAA appearance.

-During Kopp’s tenure, Saint Joseph’s recorded its best goals against average twice, produced seven Atlantic 10 All-Conference players, including 2008 Rookie of the Year and 2011 Midfielder of the Year.
+During Kopp’s four-season tenure, Saint Joseph’s recorded its best goals-against-average twice, produced seven Atlantic 10 All-Conference players, including the 2008 Rookie of the Year and 2011 Midfielder of the Year.

 Prior to Saint Joseph’s, Kopp spent two years as a graduate assistant coach at La Salle University.
-During those two years, the Explorers recorded an overall record of 20-19-1 and an 11-8-1 conference record, while receiving a bid to the 2006 Atlantic 10 Tournament.
+During those seasons, the Explorers recorded an overall record of 20-19-1 and an 11-8-1 conference record, while receiving a bid to the 2006 Atlantic 10 Tournament.

 Prior to beginning his coaching career, Kopp played six seasons professionally.
 He spent three seasons with the Hershey Wildcats, two seasons with the Montreal Impact and one season with the Charleston Battery in the United Soccer League’s First Division.